legeriergeek/SchlagTelecom/README.md

 # DONT DOWNLOAD THIS PLEASE

-If you do, you commit an lisence infrigement.
+If you do, you commit an licence infrigement.